-Assistant Professor of Biology and Associate Director, BU Marine Program
+Assistant Professor of Biology and Director, BU Marine Program

 The Buston Lab, in conjunction with an international network of collaborators, grapples with questions at the frontiers of behavioral ecology, population ecology and evolutionary biology in the marine environment.
 Our research combines long-term field studies with experimental manipulations, mathematical modeling and molecular genetics.
 We use a hypothesis driven approach to address fundamental questions at the interface of population-, evolutionary-, and behavioral ecology in marine systems.